-In the Family Law arena, the discussion of Grandparent Rights generally involves one or both of two types of cases.
-One of these is the right of the grandparents to seek to be named as a conservator of the children and possibly have full or substantially full possession of the children.
-The other involves the rights of the grandparents to seek some form of access to the children if it has been denied or a denial is threatened.
+In the Family Law arena, the discussion of Grandparents' Rights in Texas generally involves one or both of two types of cases.
+One such right is that the grandparents seek to be named as a conservator of the children and possibly have full or substantially full possession of the children.
+The other right involves the grandparents seeking access to the children if there is a denial or threats of denial.

-The rights of a grandparent to seek to have managing conservatorship of children in place of the parents are extremely limited.
-Not only are the odds of winning such a case highly dependent upon the facts of the case, the right to even bring the action is heavily regulated.
-In short, the law is designed to keep grandparents that simply think they could do a better job than the parents of their grandchildren from judicially interfering in the lives of the parents and grandchildren, in all but rare circumstances.
+Grandparents' rights in Texas give them the ability to seek managing conservatorship of children in place of the parents are extremely limited.
+Not only are the odds of winning such a case highly dependent upon the facts of the case, but the right to even bring the action is also heavily regulated.
+In short, the design of the law is to keep grandparents that think they could do a better job than the parents of their grandchildren from judicially interfering in the lives of the parents and grandchildren in all but rare circumstances.

-Grandparent Access to grandchildren is a much more common concept.
+Grandparent access to grandchildren is a much more common concept.
 One of the purposes of the law is to allow grandparents that have been cut off from access to their grandchildren by a mean-spirited, vindictive, or neglectful "surviving" spouse a vehicle through which the courts can protect the grandparent-grandchild relationship.
-The law is not limited to the case of a surviving spouse after the death of the child of the grandparents.
-It also has application in the case of a parent that has been incarcerated and can be plead even when neither of these circumstances is present.
+The law is not limited to the case of a surviving spouse after the death of the grandparents' child.
+It applies to an incarcerated parent's case where they can plead even when neither of these circumstances is present.

-It should be understood, however, that courts commonly take the position that a non-incarcerated, living parent can adequately protect the access rights of his or her parents and that no action of the court is needed.
-In simple terms, courts often believe that if a grandparent is not getting to see his or her grandchild enough, the matter should be taken up with the child of the grandparent.
+Understand, however, that courts commonly take the position that a non-incarcerated, living parent can adequately protect the access rights of their parents and that no action of the court is needed.
+In simple terms, courts often believe that if a grandparent is not getting to see their grandchild enough, they should take up the matter with the child of the grandparent.

-Understanding the concepts of Grandparent Rights and the discovery needed to adequately prosecute such an action can be complicated.
-Seeking the help of a competent attorney is essential.
+Understanding the concepts of Grandparents' Rights in Texas and the discovery needed to prosecute such an action adequately can be complicated.
+Seeking the help of a competent attorney with experience handling or as a grandparent's rights lawyer is essential.